Group and private guided tours available beginning january 12th, 2026 AIMM - A Global Center for African Midwifery Heritage & Research

 AIMM Community Opening Reception

-Celebrate with us as we open our doors to the community for the first public viewing of the African Indigenous Midwifery Museum.
-Enjoy an evening of culture, history, and connection as we honor the midwives who shaped generations.
+Celebrate with us as we open our doors to the community for the first public viewing of the African Indigenous Library & Research Institute and five-exhibits within the African Indigenous Midwifery Museum.
+Enjoy an afternoon of culture, history, and connection as we honor the midwives who shaped generations.
+RSVP Here.

 ANNUAL MEMBERSHIP